FusionAuth/fusionauth-site/site/learn/expert-advice/authentication/webapp/oauth-authorization-code-grant-sessions.md

 ---
 layout: advice
-title: Webapp OAuth login using authorization code grant
+title: Webapp OAuth login using authorization code grant with sessions
-subtitle: Using sessions
-description: An explanation of webapp login using FusionAuth OAuth interface with the authorization code grant and uses server-side sessions
+description: An explanation of webapp login using FusionAuth OAuth interface with the authorization code grant with server-side sessions
 header_dark: true
 image: advice/types-of-logins-article.png
 category: Authentication